benwzj/benwzj.github.io/_posts/2021-06-12-Asynchronous-js.md

 ---

+The first question for Asynchronous Programming is why we need it.
+The App is conposed by some machine instruction which run in CPU.
+For example `1+1=2`.
+But sometime you can't get result immediately, for example, get information from internet.
+You need to wait for the result.
+Asynchronous Programming is for this purpose.

 Modern Asynchronous Programming is build the top of Callback.
+And Callback is based on Event Loop or threads.

 ## Sync vs. Async Callback